Better to be safe: Pre-nups, post-nups and cohabitation agreements

-Effective relationship planning could save you from potential litigation and heavy legal costs as well as unnecessary distress to you, your partner and any children involved.
-Relationship agreements can ensure that you maintain an amicable relationship with your former partner after separation too.
+Effective relationship planning now could save you from potential litigation and substantial legal costs should you separate later.
+Relationship agreements can ensure that you keep on amicable terms after separation, reducing unnecessary distress to you, your partner and any children involved.

 Prenuptial agreement legal advice